-Farmers' protest: Agriculture minister tells farmers govt committed to talks, welcomes feedback
+Farmers' protest: Government has given a written reply on minutes of meeting to the farmers

+New Delhi, Dec 05: Narendra Tomar, in his opening remarks who is leading the talks for the Centre, said on Saturday during the fifth round of talks between Centre and farmers that the government is committed to "cordial" talks with farmers' leaders and does not intend to hurt farmers' sentiments, sources said.

-New Delhi, Dec 05: Fifth round of talks between Centre and farmers have begun.
-Farmers' representatives reached Vigyan Bhawan to hold fifth round of talks with the Central government on the farm laws as the protesting farmers were scheduled to meet PM Modi and union ministers on the new farm laws this afternoon after the government conveyed its proposals or concessions which it can offer to them.
+The fifth round of talks took place at the Vigyan Bhawan between the Central government and the farmers' representatives on the farm laws as the protesting farmers were scheduled to meet PM Modi and union ministers on the new farm laws this afternoon after the government conveyed its proposals or concessions which it can offer to them.

 "We want the withdrawal of the laws.
 We won't accept government's offer to amend the laws," said Harsulinder Singh of Doaba Kisan Sangharsh Committee.